Hyper-V

-Microsoft Hyper-V, codenamed Viridian, and briefly known before its release as Windows Server Virtualization, is a native hypervisor; it can create virtual machines on x86-64 systems running Windows.
-Starting with Windows 8, Hyper-V superseded Windows Virtual PC as the hardware virtualization component of the client editions of Windows NT.
+Hyper-V is a native hypervisor developed by Microsoft; it can create virtual machines on x86-64 systems running Windows.
+It is included in Pro and Enterprise editions of Windows (since Windows 8) as an optional feature to be manually enabled.
 A server computer running Hyper-V can be configured to expose individual virtual machines to one or more networks.

-Hyper-V was first released with Windows Server 2008, and has been available without additional charge since Windows Server 2012 and Windows 8.
-A standalone Windows Hyper-V Server is free, but has a command-line interface only.
-The last version of free Hyper-V Server is Hyper-V Server 2019, which is based on Windows Server 2019.

-History
+Overview

-A beta version of Hyper-V was shipped with certain x86-64 editions of Windows Server 2008.
+Codenamed Viridian and briefly known before its release as Windows Server Virtualization, a beta version was shipped with certain x86-64 editions of Windows Server 2008.
 The finalized version was released on June 26, 2008 and was delivered through Windows Update.
-Hyper-V has since been released with every version of Windows Server.
+Hyper-V has since been released with every version of Windows Server starting with version 2012, superseding Microsoft Virtual Server, and starting with Windows 8, Hyper-V has been the hardware virtualization component for personal computers, superseding Windows Virtual PC.

 Microsoft provides Hyper-V through two channels: